Rukeanu/SQL-7/README.md

 | **Denied**                               |                                                                                                                          |
 | Syntax construction                        |  `GROUP BY`, any type (`UNION`,...) working with sets                                                                                              |

-Please write a simple SQL query that returns a list of unique person names who made orders in any pizzerias.
+Please write a simple SQL query that returns a list of unique person names who have placed orders at any pizzerias.
 The result should be sorted by person name.
-Please take a look at the sample below.
+Please see the example below.

 | name |
 | ------ |